His strength is made perfect in weakness.

 I have learned that it’s possible to project on God what you have picked up, learned or gotten from the people you have been in contact with all your life.
 This especially applies to important relationships.

 Self-evaluation is important.
-Being aware of your strengths and how to use them helps you to not become overbearing, with a lack of understanding.
-It can also help you be more aware of how to help people and equip them based on your strengths.
+Be aware of your strength and how to use it to help you not become overbearing, with a lack of understanding.
+It can also help you be more aware of how to help people and equip them based on your strength.

 Understanding your weaknesses shows you how to change behaviour, habits or simply how to change them into strengths.

 Some of my strengths are Passion, I am very passionate in all my interests, hardworking, a great writer and a great creative; timekeeper, jovial and always happy.

 Some of the weaknesses that I’m working on are; tendency to isolation, keeping quiet after disagreements, overly blunt, trusting in myself too much (spiritual), and always wanting to be in control :).

 What are some of your strengths and weaknesses?